 Welcome to Reggie’s personal website.

 Reggie lives in an apartment with their cat, Celestia in the leafy and industrial suburb of South Melbourne.
-Reggie was previously the Queer Officer for RMIT University and has an ongoing role as an Expert Consultant for The Centre for Excellence and Child and Family Welfare.
+Reggie was previously the Queer Officer for RMIT University and has an ongoing role as an Access Accessor for the National Disability Insurance Agency as well as a Freelance Photographer and Filmmaker.

-Reggie is currently studying a Bachelor's Degree in Youth Work and Youth Studies at RMIT University.
+Reggie is currently studying a Diploma of IT at RMIT University.

 Reggie spends their time actively involved in: